 The issue before the court was whether the antibiotic regime the child was put on before his surgery was appropriate.

-Judge rules going by the book as “irrational”
+First judge rules going by the book as "irrational"

-A medical professional is not considered negligent under the law, if they can establish that at the time of addressing the medical issue, they acted in a manner widely accepted in Australia as competent professional practice by peer professional opinion.
+A medical professional is not considered negligent under the law if they can establish that at the time of addressing the medical issue they acted in a manner widely accepted in Australia as competent professional practice by peer professional opinion.
 However, this legal defence does not apply if the court considers the peer professional opinion is irrational.

 The judge instead preferred the family’s expert opinion that antibiotic treatment should be provided on a case-by-case basis.
-This would have led to gentamicin being considered as part of the treatment, and that clinical guidelines were not to be “adhered to slavishly, as in a box-ticking exercise”.
+This would have led to gentamicin being considered as part of the treatment, and that clinical guidelines were not to be “adhered to slavishly, as a box-ticking exercise”.

 While the antibiotics administered by the doctors were in line with the guidelines, the District Court judge decided that but for a failure to also administer gentamicin, the child “would most probably not have suffered the injurious effects of the infection, which ultimately resulted in the development of osteomyelitis and gangrene in his left thumb”.
 He consequently ordered the health district to pay the family $240,000 in compensation for the doctors' negligence.